 18370.
-Electioneering near polling place.
+Electioneering within 100 feet of a polling place.

-No person, on Election Day, shall, within 100 feet of a polling place:
+No person, on election day, or at any time that a voter might be casting a ballot, shall within 100 feet of a polling place or an elections official's office:

-- (a) Circulate an initiative, referendum, recall, or nomination petition or any other petition. - (b) Solicit a vote or speak to a voter on the subject of making his ballot. - (c) Place a sign relating to voters' qualifications or speak to a voter on the subject of his qualifications except as provided in Section 14240. - (d) Do any electioneering.
+- (a) Circulate an initiative, referendum, recall, or nomination petition or any other petition. - (b) Solicit a vote or speak to a voter on the subject of making his or her ballot. - (c) Place a sign relating to voters' qualifications or speak to a voter on the subject of his or her qualifications except as provided in Section 14240. - (d) Do any electioneering.

-As used in this section "100 feet of a polling place" shall mean a distance 100 feet from the room or rooms in which voters are signing the roster and casting ballots.
+As used in this section "100 feet of a polling place or an elections official's office" means a distance 100 feet from the room or rooms in which voters are signing the roster and casting ballots.